View the Organization Chart (PDF)

 To obtain a police report, complete the Report Request Form (PDF) and email the Police Department or drop it off at the Police Department.
 We will contact you when the report is ready.
 Reports are $5 for the first 20 pages, and $5 for each set of 20 pages after that, payable by cash or check only.

-Annual dog licenses are required in the Town of Clarkdale per Town Code Section 6-2-1.
-Complete the 2023 Dog License Form (PDF) and bring it to the Police Department along with the dog's current rabies vaccination certificate.
-You may also email the Police Department to request a license.
+Annual dog licenses are required for all dogs in Clarkdale per Town Code Section 6-2-1.
 The cost is $5 per dog ($10 per unspayed/unneutered dog).
-Cash or check only.

 Contact the Arizona Department of Public Safety for questions about fingerprint clearance cards.